LearnDrugAI/Multi-Tissue_Analysis_DL_AD/README.md

 We used fastGWA-GLMM GWAS data from Jiang et al. and UK Biobank to analyze the association between predicted gene expression (from 49 GTEx tissues) and 61 brain-related traits using S-PrediXcan.
 Results were adjusted for multiple comparisons, with significant associations visualized via heatmaps and normalized significance counts.Methods are based on [SPrediXcan and MetaXcan](https://github.com/hakyimlab/MetaXcan).
 #### Gene Expression and Significant Gene Count for AD Family History-Related Traits
 After Q-value correction, 18 traits passed the 0.01 FDR threshold.
 Significant gene counts across tissues were visualized using Z-score normalization.
-Make_Significant_Counts_Normalized_Ratio.R:After Q-value correction, 18 traits passed the 0.01 FDR threshold.
+* Make_Significant_Counts_Normalized_Ratio.R:After Q-value correction, 18 traits passed the 0.01 FDR threshold.
 Significant gene counts across tissues were visualized using Z-score normalization.
-ADTraits_Tissue_GeneCount: Visualizing the distribution and total number of significant genes across 49 tissues for five key AD-related traits.
+* ADTraits_Tissue_GeneCount: Visualizing the distribution and total number of significant genes across 49 tissues for five key AD-related traits.
+* ADTraits_GeneRegulationCount: The number of genes that are up-regulated, down-regulated, and ambiguous in each AD-related trait.